**Check out this wicked pic of Ophiocordyceps unilateralis (we'll chat about him below)

 Ophiocordyceps unilateralis is one of Cordyceps’ nastier cousins.
 Our cordy, Cordyceps CS-4 is a strain of Cordyceps sinesis mycelium cultivated in a liquid ferment.
 Normally we grow all our herbs in the great outdoors - Di Tao is our underlying philosophy at SuperFeast - and we only use medicinal mushroom fruiting bodies, usually.
 But this cordy is the exception to the rule, and we’ll explain why below.

 Our cordy comes from a strain, CS-4, discovered in the 80s by Chinese scientists.
-This lab-grown strain preserves the life of insects world wide!
-And also the environment, as, unfortunately, picking this fungus in the wild can be very damaging to the environment (and dangerous for the people picking it!).
+This lab-grown strain helps preserve the environment as, unfortunately, picking this fungus in the wild can be very damaging to the environment (and dangerous for the people picking it!)
 CS-4 is, to date, the only non-wild cordyceps strain that still contains all the active ingredients found in wild cordyceps.
 It took years to discover this strain, and it's been heavily researched in China, and found to be as effective as wild cordyceps in terms of its immune and energy/performance enhancing benefits.

 CS-4 is grown in a nice sterile environment (in stainless steel tanks on a liquid culture that the mycelium feeds on) on the right side of the tracks.
 But head to the outskirts of town and you’ll find its cuzzies reigning over the insect realm in a most horrific fashion.